-At St Edmund's we provide a broad and balanced curriculum in order that our children are given opportunity to fulfil our vision for each individual.
+At St Edmund's we provide a broad and balanced curriculum in order that our children are given opportunity to fulfil the long- vision we have for each individual.
 We want all children who leave St Edmund's to be:

 RE is a core subject at St. Edmund’s and is based on the Curriculum Directory (guidance from the Bishops of England and Wales) detailing what should be taught in each phase throughout the school.
 RE permeates all aspects of school life.

-We have specialist provision for PE, Music, Art and French which the children thoroughly enjoy and often comment upon in their end of year reports.
+We have specialist provision for PE, Music and French which the children thoroughly enjoy and often comment upon in their end of year reports.
 These subjects alongside the provision of a range of clubs allow children opportunities to develop skills and knowledge beyond the curriculum and progress further in areas of personal interest.

 'Pupils really enjoy a very broad and interesting curriculum.
 This includes visits out and a wide and popular range of activities out of school hours.
 Pupils can all succeed in the arts, humanities, science and sport, as well as English and Mathematics.
 Religious education has a high profile. '